The conference program is divided into two parts:

 - a three-day cross-disciplinary meeting centered around a hack-day.

-Dr Ilana Feain - Commercialisation Specialist
+Dr Ilana Feain - Scientific Commercialisation Specialist at CSIRO

 Dr Feain is a commercialisation specialist at CSIRO Astronomy and Space Science.
 She has extensive astrophysics research experience and and was project scientist for the Australian Square Kilometer Array Pathfinder (ASKAP) telescope, before founding a medical imaging company to develop an innovative radiation therapy machine for treating cancer.